AMReX-Combustion/PelePhysics/Equations.rst

        \mathcal{C} = -\frac{w_c N_{\rm{parcel}}}{V_{\rm{cell}}}

     and :math:`w_c` is the deposition weighting for the particle to the cell, :math:`N_{\rm{parcel}}` is the number of droplets per computational parcel, and :math:`V_{\rm{cell}}` is the volume for the cell of interest.
 Note that the cell volume can vary depending on if an EB is present.

+[^1]: "Droplet vaporization model for spray combustion calculations", B. Abramzon and W. A. SirignanoInt.
+J. Heat Mass Transfer Vol32, No. 9. pp 1605-1618, 1989